patgarz/aoe2de/README.md

   *  Result: You have `(Multiplier)` times the normal amount of things to pay attention to, but the general pace of the game continues as normal
 * Civ Switch:
 (STATUS: Not started)
-  * Allow players to switch civilizations during the match (with associated bonuses)
+  * Allow (or force?) players to switch civilizations during the match (with associated bonuses)